 You’re writing great posts…but nobody sees them.
 Why?
 The issue could be that you aren’t doing enough to generate visibility and promote the post.

 As with other social channels, LinkedIn posts have a finite window during which they can thrive and get seen by a large number of users.
 This means you need to optimize and promote correctly – creating and publishing the post is only half off the job!

 Here are five simple things you should be doing with every post you make:

 Engage with the people most likely to engage with your posts – coworkers, colleagues, and team members.

-- Mention your tenants
+- Mention your clients, partners and tenants

 Use the tagging functionality to mention any featured tenants in your post.
 This will ensure that they see the post (and hopefully share it)!

 Be sure to engage with comments on your posts to keep the conversation going.